Studio Killers: 2015–2019: Hiatus and comeback

 In 2015, after a year-long absence, Studio Killers made a brief comeback and released the music video for "Jenny" on 24 December, as a Christmas gift to their fans.
 The band went on a two year long hiatus, up until 15 February 2018, a YouTube video titled "Fresh Start: Studio Killers Are Back!" was posted onto their official YouTube channel, in which an animated Cherry promises new music coming soon.

 Later on in 2018, they released two singles; "Party Like It's Your Birthday" on 8 June and "Dirty Car" on 30 November, with music videos accompanying each song respectively.

 On 31 August 2019 the group announced their intent to create an animated series and plan to launch a kickstarter to create a pitch pilot called Studio Killers 404.
 The kickstarter reached its $115,000 goal in three days.

-2020–2021: "Jenny" TikTok success and remixes
+2020–2023: "Jenny" TikTok success and remixes

 During 2020, the 2013 single "Jenny" started gaining success over the platform TikTok and started a new trend on the video-sharing app.
 The group decided to release a lyric video to the song on 13 January 2021.
 The track later received a remix by Danish DJ and producer Faustix, on 10 February 2021.

 The group recorded a new version of the single "Jenny" with the help of German singer Kim Petras; this new version was released on 26 March 2021.

 In June 2021, the group collaborated with electronic music duo The Knocks and released the single "Bedroom Eyes".
 They later featured in a remix of the song by Nathan Barnatt under the persona of Dad Feels.

 In December 2021, an animated pilot Studio Killers 404 was released on YouTube.

+On March 24, 2023, they released a new single, "Underneath my Raincoat", later re-titled simply "Raincoat".